NINLARO (ixazomib citrate 4 mg) Dailymed

 - weakness in your arms or legs

 - Swelling.
 Swelling is common with NINLARO and can sometimes be severe.
-Tell your healthcare provider if you develop swelling in your arms, hands, legs, ankles, or feet, or if you gain weight from swelling.
+Tell your healthcare provider if you develop swelling in your face, arms, hands, legs, ankles, or feet, or if you gain weight from swelling.

 - Skin reactions.
 Rashes are common with NINLARO.
 NINLARO can cause rashes and other skin reactions that can be serious and can lead to death.
 Tell your healthcare provider right away if you get a new or worsening rash, severe bulering or peeling of the skin, or mouth sores.